lachlanmcdonald/hackernews-user-tags/README.md

 - Press the **Tampermonkey** extension button on your toolbar and select **Create New Script**
 - Copy and paste the contents of `script.js` into the newly opened tab and press **Save**

+## Usage

+Whilst browsing Hacker News, any link which would normally link to a user's profile now once clicked will show a control panel, allowing the user to author their own tag and color.